 Destroys Free Radicals

 Butterfly Pea Tea has an abundance of cyclotides, which are peptides that fight off free radicals.
-Free radicals are the cells that can go on to turn into tumors and cancer cells.
+Free radicals are the cells that can go on to cause inflammation, which can be the precursor to disease.

 A Natural Fever Reducer